tpvasconcelos/ridgeplot/docs/development/contributing.md

 **Thank you for your interest in improving ridgeplot!** 🚀

-We really appreciate the time you're taking and your efforts to make this project better for everyone.
+We really appreciate you taking the time to help make this project better for everyone.

-The contribution process for ridgeplot should start with [filing a GitHub issue](https://github.com/tpvasconcelos/ridgeplot/issues/new/choose).
+The contribution process for ridgeplot usually starts with [filing a GitHub issue](https://github.com/tpvasconcelos/ridgeplot/issues/new/choose).
 We define three main categories of issues, each with its own issue template

-- ⭐ **Feature request:** You have an idea for a new feature or enhancement to the existing functionality.
+- ⭐ **Feature request**: Have an idea for a new feature or an enhancement to existing functionality?
+This is the place to share it.
-- 🐛 **Bug report:** You encountered an issue with the software or something is not working as expected or as documented.
+- 🐛 **Bug report**: Encountered a problem or noticed something not working as expected?
+Please let us know.
-- 📚 **Documentation improvement:** You found a typo, missing information, something that could be explained better, or you have a suggestion for a new section or example.
+- 📚 **Documentation improvement**: Spotted a typo, missing info, or have suggestions for a new section or example?
+We'd love to hear about it.

-For questions, discussions, or general feedback, please use the [GitHub Discussions](https://github.com/tpvasconcelos/ridgeplot/discussions) feature.
+For broader discussions, questions, or general feedback, please head over to [GitHub Discussions](https://github.com/tpvasconcelos/ridgeplot/discussions).

-Our response time may vary, but we will get back to you as soon as possible.
+Our response times may vary, but we'll get back to you as soon as we can!

 After the implementation strategy has been agreed on by a ridgeplot contributor, the next step is to introduce your changes as a pull request (see [](#pull-request-workflow)) against the ridgeplot repository.
 Once your pull request is merged, your changes will be automatically included in the next ridgeplot release.
 Every change should be listed in the ridgeplot [Changelog](../reference/changelog.md).